dell/omnia/docs/source/Upgrade/prepare_config.rst

 Prepare Config
 ===============

-This is first step of upgrade process and uses the ``prepare_config.yml`` playbook.
+This is the first step of upgrade process and uses the ``prepare_config.yml`` playbook.
 This playbook performs the following tasks:

     * Imports the input configuration parameters from Omnia v1.5.1 and generates the input configurations for v1.6
-    * Generates the Omnia v1.6 inventory using the v1.5.1 inventory as a base.
+    * Generates the inventory for Omnia v1.6 from the v1.5.1 inventory.
     * Sets the Omnia v1.6 execution environment by updating the ansible and python versions compatible to v1.6.
     * Creates backup of the Omnia v1.5.1 database.